Neeta90/Sqlalchemy_HawaiiClimateAnalysis/README.md

 # sqlalchemy_homework
 In this assignment, I did climate analysis on Honolulu, Hawaii!.
+I used Python and SQLAlchemy to do basic climate analysis and data exploration.

 Precipitation Analysis : By using a query to retrieve the last 12 months of precipitation data.and plot he result with 'date' and                                    'prcp'.